woodstone121/DeepCore/_posts/2017-07-26-Platform-Hackathon.md

 # The Goal

 Our team had a specific goal in mind with our hackathon project.
 We wanted to integrate our deep-learning algorithms in to the GBDX platform.
-For those not in the know, GBDX, which stands for Geospatial Big Data, is DigitalGlobe's cloud-based platform that provides clients access to the vast expanses of DigitalGlobe imagery, and analytic solutions to compliment the huge store of data.
+For those not in the know, GBDX, which stands for Geospatial Big Data, is DigitalGlobe's cloud-based platform that provides clients access to the vast expanses of DigitalGlobe imagery, and analytic solutions to complement the huge store of data.
 We wanted to deploy our algorithms into GBDX in order to leverage the value of such a huge store of amazing data.

 ![Cloud]({{ site.baseurl }}/assets/images/hackathon/cloudslide.jpg){: .width="40%"}